zhon/mockist-style-javascript-tdd-kata/README.md

     })
 }
 ```
-Another test suddenly failed. **I know, I just don't want to fix that test right now.
+You noticed a test suddenly failed? **I know, I just don't want to fix that test right now.
 I will defer it.**
 ```js
 buster.testCase("Ear", {